 - Regular calvers

 - Guernsey have sound components in percentages of protein and butterfat with good solid all round milk production

 - No known genetic recessives

-- Guernseys are adabtable to a wide range of farming practices.
-They are efficient grazers but also adapt well to feed lot or silage etc.
+- Guernseys are adaptable to a wide range of farming practices.
+They are efficient grazers but also adapt well to feed lot or silage etc

 - Guernseys also produce A2 milk.

 Body weight for Guernseys:

 - Average age at first calving 24 months